Factbox: Promises made by Russian leaders at the St Petersburg forum

 2010, Medvedev

-Says if Russian and global economic conditions are favorable, in the next years Moscow will consider lowering taxes for business.
+Says if Russian and global economic conditions are favourable, in the next years Moscow will consider lowering taxes for business.

 2013, Putin